Manhattan Theatre Club

 Manhattan Theatre Club (MTC) is a theatre company located in New York City, affiliated with the League of Resident Theatres.
-Lynne Meadow has been the company’s Artistic Director and visionary since 1972.
-Barry Grove joined the company in 1975 and was Meadow’s partner until 2023.
-Chris Jennings is now Executive Director.
+MTC entered a new era of leadership with Artistic Director Nicki Hunter, who was appointed in December 2025, and Executive Director Chris Jennings, who joined the theatre in 2023, succeeding Lynne Meadow and Barry Grove, who helmed MTC for 53 and 48 years respectively.
 Manhattan Theatre Club has grown since its founding in 1970 from an Off-off Broadway showcase into one of the country's most acclaimed theatre organizations.

-MTC's many awards include 31 Tony Awards, seven Pulitzer Prizes, 49 Obie Awards and 52 Drama Desk Awards, as well as numerous Drama Critics Circle, Outer Critics Circle and Theatre World Awards.
+MTC's many awards include 31 Tony Awards for their productions, seven Pulitzer Prizes, 49 Obie Awards and 52 Drama Desk Awards, as well as numerous Drama Critics Circle, Outer Critics Circle and Theatre World Awards.
 MTC has won the Lucille Lortel Award for Outstanding Achievement, a Drama Desk for Outstanding Excellence, and a Theatre World for Outstanding Achievement.

 MTC produces Broadway and Off-Broadway plays and musicals.